The Clear Edge

 Week 5-6: Systemize Delivery, Prove Retention

-Nina had revenue.
-She had clients.
-Now she needed to prove this wasn’t just a lucky start—that clients would stay past Month 1.
+Nina had revenue and clients.
+Now she needed to prove this wasn’t just a lucky start and that clients would stay past Month 1.

-Refine the system based on what broke or slowed down.
-Collect testimonials.
+Week 5–6 focus: deliver Month 2 to all 8 clients, refine the system based on what broke or slowed down, and collect testimonials.

 Scheduling 8 weekly interview calls consumed too much calendar space.
-Clients kept rescheduling, breaking her flow.
+Clients kept rescheduling and breaking her flow.

-Result: Rescheduling dropped from 40% of calls to 8%.
+Result: rescheduling dropped from 40% of calls to 8%, and clients appreciated the structure.

 Revision requests were unpredictable.
-Sometimes 2 rounds, sometimes 5.
-Couldn’t plan her week.
+Sometimes there were 2 rounds, sometimes 5, and she couldn’t plan her week.

 Delivering 40 posts weekly (8 clients × 5 posts) felt overwhelming without better organization.

-Color-coded by client.
-Deadlines are visible 2 weeks out.
-Draft status tracked in real-time.
-She could see exactly what needed to be written each day.
+Solution: she built a production calendar in Notion, color-coded by client.
+Deadlines were visible 2 weeks ahead, and draft status was tracked in real time, so she could see exactly what needed to be written each day.

 Week 6

-Asked all 8 clients: “We’re approaching Month 2.
+She asked all 8 clients, “We’re approaching Month 2.
 How’s this working for you?
 Would you share a quick testimonial I can use to bring on a few more founding members?”

 Common themes: “Saves me 5+ hours weekly,” “Posts sound exactly like me,” “Easiest $1,500 I spend all month.”

-1 client didn’t respond to the testimonial request but renewed for Month 3 anyway.
+1 client didn’t respond to the testimonial request but still renewed for Month 3.
+Retention at Month 2 was 7 out of 8 clients, or 87.5% retention.

 Week 7-8: Hit $12K Validated, Document the Proof